 - Analyze data in real time

-AI agents can increase task automation efficiency by 45% (ControlHippo).
+In fact, a study by ControlHippo reports that AI agents can increase task automation efficiency by 45%.

 They can also handle complex tasks by understanding context, predicting outcomes, and escalating only when necessary.